davidpanderson/science_united/README.md

 ## Cloning Science United

-If you want to make a clone of SU, the steps are:
+If you want to make a "clone" of SU, the steps are:
 1. Download the BOINC source code.
 1. Use **make_project --web_only** to create a project, say 'su_clone'.
 1. Run SU's schema.sql to add SU's DB tables: **mysql su_clone < schema.sql**
 1. Copy or link SU's web files to the appropriate subdirectories of projects/su_clone/html/.
    .inc files go in html/inc/;
    maintenance scripts go in html/ops/.
    Other .php files go in html/user/.